Cruddas gets policy brief in shadow cabinet reshuffle

 The policy review, begun in 2010, is designed to form the basis of Labour's manifesto at the next general election.

 In other moves, Owen Smith becomes shadow Welsh secretary, replacing Peter Hain who quit earlier this week.

-The BBC's Norman Smith said some would see Mr Cruddas' promotion as a "left-ward tilt" as Mr Byrne is regarded as one of the leading Blairites in Labour's top team.'New ideas'
+The BBC's Norman Smith said some would see Mr Cruddas' promotion as a "left-ward tilt" as Mr Byrne is regarded as one of the leading Blairites in Labour's top team.